Salon business fined for breaching waste legislation

 Now the council's Waste and Recycling Awareness and Enforcement team are warning businesses that they could face prosecution too if they fail to dispose of or recycle their commercial waste properly.

-Julia Cork, operator of Sun Kissed Salon in Welshpool, appeared before Llandrindod Wells Magistrates Court last week (Wednesday, December 6) and pleaded guilty to breaching Section 34 of the Environmental Protection Act for failing to produce waste transfer notes when they were legally requested to do so by the council.
+Julia Cork, operator of Sun Kissed Salon in Welshpool, appeared before Llandrindod Wells Magistrates Court last week (Wednesday, December 6).
+Julia pleaded guilty to breaching Section 34 of the Environmental Protection Act for failing to produce waste transfer notes when they were legally requested to do so by the council.

 Magistrates heard that the council's waste enforcement officers started an investigation after they found waste disposed of inappropriately in Welshpool in January 2017 with evidence linking the waste to Sun Kissed Salon in Welshpool.
 The salon was issued with a legal notice from the council requesting written evidence to prove how they were disposing their waste.